-The macroinvertebrate community and the habitat assessment scores were 'good; and 'fair' for most sites, which is better than in previous years, but lower than desirable.
+The macroinvertebrate community and the habitat assessment scores were 'poor' and 'fair' for most sites respectively, which is lower than desirable, but most likely impacted by low water levels for much of the field season.
 Improvements to overall stream habitat, particularly in the areas that strongly influence the diversity and abundance of macroinvertebrates (such as cover and substrate) will likely have a positive impact on the macroinvertebrate population, and therefore, the fish population.